WebdevmartInfotech/artsper-silex-doctrine/README.md

 The foundation uses silex micro framework to handle requests and responses and doctrine orm to handle data and database.

 Until now, the initial setup with doctrine entities has been prepared.
-Routes are yet to declared.
+Routes are yet to be declared.